Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 Some of those lamps can also be pushed-to-test.

-The the pilot, these lamps include:
+For the pilot, these lamps include:

 | Name            | Location              |
 | --------------- | --------------------- |